DanversKara/LinkPlatform/README.md

-<b>ISSUES TAB:</b> please report all bugs, issues, glitches, hacks, etc, will take time to get back to you.
-Please do not report issues already reported, post the same issues under someones already open issue, to keep the same issues all in one place.
+<b>ISSUES TAB:</b>
+Please report all bugs, glitches, exploits, or other issues here.
+We may not respond immediately, so thank you for your patience.
+Before creating a new ticket, check if the issue has already been reported.
+If it has, add your details to the existing report instead of creating a new one.
+Keeping the same issue in one ticket helps us track it more easily and fix it faster.

 # 🔗 LinkPlatform